coach-marketplace/home/api.md

----
-description: Our API is a NodeJS server
----

 # API

+The API is the core of the project.
+Find more information [here](https://github.com/fitigai/api/blob/staging/README.md).